Racing Rivals

 What If I Don’t Want To Enter My iRacing.com Login Details?

-Racing Rivals is a third party application not provided or endorsed by iRacing.com in any way.
-It needs to know of your iRacing account details as it uses them to connect to the iRacing member site and retrieve your racing history.
+Racing Rivals needs to know of your iRacing account details as it uses them to connect to the iRacing member site and retrieve your racing history.

-Your login information is not stored anywhere for later use, nor is it re-transmitted, modified or used for any other purpose than to download your race results onto your local machine.
+Your login information is not modified, re-transmitted or used for any other purpose then to download your race results onto your local machine.
 It’s as safe as logging onto the iRacing.com member site yourself.

 Problems?
 Commonly asked questions